Skip to main content

 Cluster

-Cluster lifecycle and status values
+Cluster lifecycle and status

-InitInitial state before cluster creation begins
+InitInitial state before the cluster creation starts

 Shard